 - seeking clarification and additional information from a third party (e.g. treating clinician)

 - communicating with professors to establish accommodations

-After ten (10) years of no contact with a registered student, the Disability Services for Students office will archive all information on file to an electronic format that will be stored at CCRI’s DSS office at the Warwick campus location.
+After five (5) years of no contact with a student, the Disability Services for Students office will shred all documentation.

 A student may request a copy of his/her records, including copies of disability documentation, at any time.
 The request must be made in writing, with the preferred mode of receipt and applicable address specified in the request.

 Upon rare occasion, agreement about reasonable accommodation cannot be reached.
 In such cases, the following steps should be followed:

 The student or College member should contact the DSS Coordinator on their campus to review an accommodation decision.
 The DSS Coordinator will attempt to facilitate a mutually acceptable accommodation agreement.

 If no acceptable agreement can be reached, the request for reconsideration will be forwarded to the Program Director of Disability Services for Students.
 The Program Director will attempt to facilitate a mutually acceptable accommodation by discussion with the student, the professor, department chair, and the Academic Dean of the respective department as needed.

 If no acceptable agreement is reached at this level, the issue will be forwarded to the Dean of Opportunity.
 The Dean will review the information, request additional information if necessary, and make a final decision.
 The Associate Dean will transmit a decision to the student, the College member and the Program Director of Disability Services for Students.

 Any student who is disturbed by or experiences incidents of bias, discrimination or harassment may contact the Title IX Coordinator here: https://www.ccri.edu/hr/institutional_equity/index.html